[3.16] Lancing Steel Raider | SoftCore | From leveling to end-game guide | Sword go BRRRRR

 Eventually you'll get to the epilogue and that's where part of the stuff that defines what kind of build you're going for is!

-Do you want to face tank stuff?
+Do you want higher survivability?

 Do you want to simply erase threats before they kill you?

 For that just get rings with phys dmg to attacks, life, good resistances and an open prefix slot to craft Non-channeling skills have -9 to mana cost(if you're not using Lifetap).

 One of the rings needs to be a warlord influenced ring with vulnerability curse on hit,

 the other can be a essence crit multi fractured ring with life, phys dmg to attacks and good res.

 Ideally you want steel rings with those stats, but if you need res, don't be afraid of going for ele res rings.

 Belt gearing is also easy.
 While leveling, a Belt of the Deceiver is very good, if you can get your hands on one running your acts it will improve your clear.